michaeldahl/michaeldahl.github.io/_pages/about.md

 Before joining the Department of Management at Aarhus BSS, I was a Full Professor at the Department of Business and Management, Aalborg University.
 In addition, I have held visiting scholarships at Carnegie Mellon University, Stanford University, and Eindhoven Center for Innovation Studies.

-I currently serve on the Independent Research Council, Social Science.
+I served on the Independent Research Council, Social Science from 2013 to 2018.